philipturner/molecular-renderer/Documentation/render-process.md

 ## Asynchronous Raw Pixel Buffer Handler

-> This API is required before users can make professional YouTube videos out of animations.
-Until then, record your computer screen with a smartphone camera.

-API design requirements:
-- Handlers should be executed on a sequential dispatch queue.
-Although it's not thread safe with the main or `@MainActor` thread, it's thread safe between sequential calls to itself.
-- Implement an equivalent of 3 frames in flight `DispatchSemaphore` for the asynchronous handlers, to avoid overflowing the dispatch queue for this.
-  - The user should be able to stall the render loop, for example to encode a large batch of GIF frames.
-They do this by making the handler take extra long, thus reaching the limit of the dispatch semaphore.
-- Guarantee that all asynchronous handlers have executed before `application.run()` returns.

-Perhaps it would be more appropriate to exit the `application.run()` paradigm entirely for offline rendering. `Display` and `Clock` are inappropriate because there is no interaction with DXGI/CVDisplayLink, notion of "frames per second", or need to accurately track wall time for real-time animations.
-However, the backend code can be applied to offline rendering with little effort.
-It is mostly a frontend (API) design problem.
+Exit the `application.run()` paradigm entirely for offline rendering. `Display` and `Clock` are inappropriate because there is no interaction with DXGI/CVDisplayLink, notion of "frames per second", or need to accurately track wall time for real-time animations.

-Solution: add a second mode for `Display`.
-In the descriptor, leave `monitorID` as `nil` and instead specify the pixel buffer handler in `handler`.
-The application now follows the same APIs as a real-time render loop.
-It creates an artificial "display" with triple buffering, but no actual link to DXGI.
+Add a second mode for `Display`.
+In the descriptor, leave `monitorID` as `nil`.
+The application creates an artificial "display" with no actual link to DXGI.
 The frame rate is zero and the clock never increments.
-Every call to `application.present()` forwards an asynchronous handler to the dispatch queue mentioned above.

-> In real-time renders, always use `clock.frames` to find the accurate time for coding animations.
-In offline renders, always use `frameID` for correct timing.

-A new API function, `application.stop()`, prevents the next run loop from happening.
-Functions called during the current loop iteration (before `stop()` is called) still work the same. `application.present()` forwards one final render command to the GPU, which will be handled in the `handler` before the backend fully shuts down.
-Finally, `application.run()` exits the scope of its closure and the calling program resumes.
-The user can perform custom cleanup processes without relying on intentional program crashes (`exit(0)` and `fatalError`).
+Offline rendering doesn't need to use a queue, triple-buffering, or asynchronous buffer handling.
+The point is to make offline rendering work at all, not to be fast.
+Performance will often be dominated by excessively expensive GPU-side settings.
+We need to minimize the design cost of this offline rendering feature.

+We can enforce the absence of upscaling for offline renders. `application.render()` can instead be a synchronous function.
+The output `Image` data type now owns an array or pointer, which the user reads to get raw pixel data.
+We can recycle existing `Buffer` functionality for this, and simply make a shader that converts image RGB10A2 to buffer RGBA8.

+We don't need 10 bits of pixel precision because we aren't rendering to 10-bit displays.
+In fact, we degrade the quality for YUV 4:2:0.
+And 8 bits in 3 channels is still much better than GIF.
+PNG does not officially support 10-bit mode.
+For video, 10-bit is often for HDR and H.265.

+The behavior of `frameID` also changes in the offline mode.
+It starts at 0, and increases after every call to `render()`.